1928–29 Eastern Professional Soccer League

-The Eastern Professional Soccer League season ran from Fall 1928 to Spring 1929 with a mid winter break.
+The Eastern Professional Soccer League season ran from Fall 1928 to Spring 1929 with a mid-winter break.
 By the end of the first half, only the New York Giants and New York Hakoah had played all eighteen games.
 New York Celtic had dropped out after eight games and the rest of the teams had played either fourteen or fifteen games.
 Bethlehem Steel led the league with twenty-eight points off a 14–1–0 record.
-The second half of the season began with a different line up than the first half.
+The second half of the season began with a different lineup than the first half.
 Celtic, as already mentioned, had dropped out.
 New York Hungaria joined the league from the Southern New York Soccer Association and New Bedford Whalers joined from the American Soccer League.
 Whalers lasted only eight games before returning to the ASL.
 Newark Skeeters played nine games then also dropped out.
 At the end of the Spring half, Bethlehem led the league with 49 points, taking the league championship.